 Once you've taken inventory of your essential and nonessential expenses, create a budget that brings your spending down to only the bare necessities.

 Consider using a budgeting app to make tracking your income and expenses simpler.
-Apps like You Need a Budget (YNAB) or Mint are especially useful for bare-bones budgeting because rather than simply tracking purchases, you'll allott a specific sum of money to given spending categories.
+Apps like You Need a Budget (YNAB) are especially useful for bare-bones budgeting because rather than simply tracking purchases, you'll allott a specific sum of money to given spending categories.

 When Should You Create a Bare-Bones Budget?

 Bare-bones budgets are a tool to cut spending down to the bare minimum in a financial emergency or when you're trying to meet a goal.
 Here are some ways you can use a bare-bones budget:

 - To prepare for a crisis ahead of time: A bare-bones budget can help you keep making housing payments, put food on the table and keep the lights on in a crisis.
 If you aren't currently in a financial crisis, consider creating an emergency budget as a safety plan.
 Then you'll be able to quickly switch to the budget in the event of a financial emergency, like a loss of income in your household, a major home repair or unexpected medical bill.

 - To pay down debt: Carrying high-interest debt can restrict you from meeting your goals, so ridding yourself of expensive debt should be a priority.
 You can use a bare-bones budget to temporarily cut back your spending and funnel extra funds toward aggressively paying down debt.